rljson/rljson/README.contributors.md

 ### Update dependencies

-We aim to work with the latest versions of our dependencies.
+We aim to work with the latest versions of our dependencies

 ```bash
 pnpm update --latest &&\